eminently/chopsticks/README.md

 Note that the order of the blockchains array will count as vote if you pass ```voting:true``` within your JSON request.

-So if you want to vote for XBC first, XBN second, XBS last, you will need to write:
+So if you want to rank XBC 1st, XBN 2nd, XBS 3rd, you will need to write:

 ```json
 {